Christopher Memminger: Early life and career

-American Civil War
+Civil War

 Memminger was considered a moderate on the secession issue, but after the election of Abraham Lincoln, he decided that secession was necessary.
-Memminger enslaved 12 people (six men), listed in his estate in the Charleston, South Carolina, census of 1850.
+Memminger owned 12 slaves (six males), listed in his estate in the Charleston, South Carolina, census of 1850.
 His estate was in Henderson County, North Carolina, where he built his Connemara summer home).
-When South Carolina seceded from the United States in 1860, Memminger was asked to write the Declaration of the Immediate Causes Which Induce and Justify the Secession of South Carolina from the Federal Union, which outlined the reasons for secession.
+When South Carolina seceded from the United States in 1860, Memminger was asked to write the South Carolina Declaration of Secession (officially: Declaration of the Immediate Causes Which Induce and Justify the Secession of South Carolina from the Federal Union), which outlined the reasons for secession.
 When other states declared secession, he was selected as a South Carolina delegate to the Provisional Congress of the Confederate States.
 He was the chair of the committee which drafted the Provisional Constitution of the Confederate States.
 The twelve-man committee produced a provisional constitution in only four days.

 When Jefferson Davis formed his first cabinet, Memminger was appointed Secretary of the Treasury on February 21, 1861.
 It was a difficult task in view of the Confederacy's financial challenges.
 He attempted to finance the government initially by bonds and tariffs (and the confiscation of gold from the United States Mint in New Orleans).
 Still, he soon found himself forced to more extreme measures such as income taxes and fiat currency.
 He had been a supporter of hard currency before the war but found himself issuing increasingly-devalued paper money, which had become worth less than 2% of its face value in gold by the end of the war.